practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 <br/>

-From my point of view, there's (still) one substantial weak point with this otherwise fine and statically-typed web language:
+From my point of view, there's (still) one substantial weak point with this otherwise fine and statically-typed web programming language:

 > [!NOTE]
 > ReScript does not have official bindings for node.js!